Sierra-Alpha/desert/docs/project-report.md

 ### Requirements

-This requirement is similar to the Installation Config but isn't specific to software installation and whats being run on a computer, but the users customisations of the software running on the computer, in the linux world these are mostly stored in dotfiles (files starting with '.' also know as hidden files).
+This requirement is similar to the Installation Config but isn't specific to any software installation or what is being run on a computer, but the users customisations of the software running on the computer.
+In the linux world these are mostly stored in dotfiles (files starting with '.' also know as hidden files).
 So the requirement is to be able to back all of these up and redeploy them with ease on new machines/containers.
 The runtime config shouldn't have any dependencies on the software